xXMojerxx/Jude-APCS-Classroom/if-else-statements.md

 # IF/ELSE STATEMETNS :]
+> SORRY IF THERE IS ALOT OF INFORMATION (TRYING TO GET YOU GUYS TO UNDERSTAND :P)

 This is the core of creating an ap in the first place.
 Other than variables, these are important for the user to create decisions, interaction, and include more information within your app.

 If/else statements indicate what happends when a user interacts with someting or when your app checks for something, using a true or false checker.
 When the vlaue is ***TRUE*** within the statement, it will run the statement.
 But when the function is ***FALSE***, it will continue on to the next line of code or the next statement presented.

 To give a better example, I am going to give two differt programs, one for an if-statement and another one for an if/else-statement:
 ## IF-STATEMENT
 ```js